idenisovs/react-reflex-grid/README.md

 ## Components

+### Container
+Reflex grid has a responsive `.container` class available which uses a combination of margins and padding to maintain layout between elements both inside and outside of the grid.
+For more information about it, please see [container article](http://reflexgrid.com/docs/#containers).

+The following properties may be set:
+- `full` - make the full-width containing element.
+Example: `<Container full>...</Container>`.
+- `className` - additional CSS classes for component.

 ### Row
 Container for columns.
 The following properties may be set:
 - `bleed` - remove the internal padding on the entire grid.
+- `className` - additional CSS classes for component.

 ### Col
 Column element.
 The following properties may be set: